tlswg/tls13-spec/draft-ietf-tls-tls13.md

 preferred groups are new and unlikely to be supported in enough places to make pregenerating key shares for them efficient.

-Clients can offer an arbitrary number of KeyShareEntry values, each representing a single set of key exchange parameters.
+Clients can offer as many KeyShareEntry values as the number of supported groups it is offering, each representing a single set of key exchange parameters.
 For instance, a client might offer shares for several elliptic curves or multiple FFDHE groups.
 The key_exchange values for each KeyShareEntry MUST be